British Pacific Fleet: Background

-Following their retreat to the western side of the Indian Ocean in 1942, British naval forces did not return to the South West Pacific theatre until 17 May 1944, when an Anglo-American carrier task force implemented Operation Transom, a joint raid on Surabaya, Java.
+Following their retreat to the western side of the Indian Ocean in 1942, British naval forces did not return to the South West Pacific theatre until 17 May 1944, when an Allied carrier task force implemented Operation Transom, a joint raid on Surabaya, Java.

-The US was liberating British territories in the Pacific and extending its influence.
+The US was retaking British territories in the Pacific and extending its influence.
 It was therefore seen as a political and military imperative by the British Government to restore a British presence in the region and to deploy British forces against Japan.
 The British Government was determined that British territories, such as Hong Kong, should be recaptured by British forces.

 The British Government was not initially unanimous on the commitment of the BPF.
 Churchill, in particular, argued against it, not wishing to be a visibly junior partner in what had been exclusively the United States' battle.
 He also considered that a British presence would be unwelcome and should be concentrated on Burma and Malaya.
 Naval planners, supported by the Chiefs of Staff, believed that such a commitment would strengthen British influence and the British Chiefs of Staff considered mass resignation, so strongly held were their opinions.

 The Admiralty had proposed a British role in the Pacific in early 1944 but the initial USN response had been discouraging.
 Admiral Ernest King, Commander-in-Chief United States Fleet and Chief of Naval Operations, was reluctant to concede any such role and raised a number of objections, and insisted that the BPF should be self-sufficient.
 These were eventually overcome or discounted and at a meeting, US President Franklin D. Roosevelt "intervened to say that the British Fleet was no sooner offered than accepted.
 In this, though the fact was not mentioned, he overruled Admiral King's opinion."

 The Australian Government had sought US military assistance in 1942, when it was faced with the possibility of Japanese invasion.
 While Australia had made a significant contribution to the Pacific War, it had never been an equal partner with its US counterparts in strategy.
 It was argued that a British presence would act as a counterbalance to the powerful and increasing US presence in the Pacific.